Code-Institute-Submissions/interactive-frontend-project-1/README.md

 # Acknowledgements

-I received inspiration for this project from **Dublin Code of Institute** (https://codeinstitute.net/) and I specially thank to my mentor **Ivan Michlovic** for his guidance during this project.
+I received inspiration for this project from **Dublin Code of Institute** (https://codeinstitute.net/) and I specially thank to my mentor **Victor Michlovic** for his guidance during this project.
 Also, I thank to my beloved family for their understanding for the time while I worked on this project who supports me to achieve my goals.